cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/show-balance.md

 }
 ```

-## 4-2.
+## 4-4.
 Check your l2 balance

-Please enter `getbalance` and check your balance of Layer2.
+Launch the CUI Wallet and check your balance of Layer2!

+Start the app with the node command and try typing `getbalance`.

 ```
 $ node app.js
 >> getbalance
 ```

-## 4-3.
+## 4-5.
 Check your l1 balance

-Please enter `getl1balance` and check your balance of Layer1.
+Also, check to see if your balance in Layer1 is decreasing.

+Try typing `getl1balance`.

 ```
 $ node app.js